Azure/Medical-Claims-Transaction-Processing-at-scale/README.md

-# Azure Cosmos DB NoSQL API - Medical Claims Handling
+# Azure Cosmos DB & Azure OpenAI Service - Medical Claims Handling

 ## Introduction

-This repository provides a code sample in .NET on how you might use a combination of Azure Functions, Azure Cosmos DB, and Azure Event Hubs to implement an event-driven medical insurance claims process.
+This repository provides a code sample in .NET on how you might use a combination of Azure Functions, Azure Cosmos DB, Azure OpenAI Service and Azure Event Hubs to implement an event-driven medical insurance claims process.
 With minimal changes this could be modified to work for other insurance processes.

 ## Scenario